pipa2025/website/social.md

 Bergen is a beautiful city by the fjords, surrounded by majestic mountains.
 A walking tour over Bergen of approximately 3 hour duration will be organized in the afternoon on Wednesday, September 3rd.

-A conference dinner will follow the tour.
+A conference dinner will be organized.
 The place and time of the dinner will be posted soon.

 Tourist information about Bergen can be found [online](https://www.visitbergen.com/).